nikojpapa/EIPs/EIPS/eip-X.md

 On-chain applications can then watch this contract to be aware of the quantum advantage milestone of solving this puzzle.
 For example, Ethereum smart contract wallets can, using custom verification schemes such as those based on [ERC-4337](./eip-4337.md), watch this contract and fall back to a quantum secure signature verification scheme if and when it is solved.

-The contract, then, serves the two purposes of (1) showing proof of a strict quantum supremacy[1] that is strong enough to indicate concerns in RSA and ECDSA security, and (2) acting as a leading indicator to protect Ethereum assets by triggering quantum-secure signature verification schemes.
+The contract, then, serves the two purposes of (1) showing proof of a strict quantum supremacy[^1] that is strong enough to indicate concerns in RSA and ECDSA security, and (2) acting as an indicator to protect Ethereum assets by triggering quantum-secure signature verification schemes.

 ## Motivation

-Quantum supremacy[1] would be a demonstration of a quantum computer solving a problem that would take a classical computer an infeasible amount of time to solve.
+Quantum supremacy[^1] is a demonstration that a quantum computer can solve a problem that would take a classical computer an infeasible amount of time to solve.
-Previous attempts have been made to demonstrate quantum supremacy, e.g. Kim[2], Arute[3] and Morvan[4], but they have been refuted or at least claimed to have no practical benefit, e.g. Begusic and Chan[5], Pednault[6], and a quote from Sebastian Weidt (The Telegraph, "Supercomputer makes calculations in blink of an eye that take rivals 47 years", 2023).
+Previous attempts have been made to demonstrate quantum supremacy, e.g. Kim[^2], Arute[^3] and Morvan[^4], but they have been refuted or at least claimed to have no practical benefit, e.g. Begusic and Chan[^5], Pednault[^6], and a quote from Sebastian Weidt (The Telegraph, "Supercomputer makes calculations in blink of an eye that take rivals 47 years", 2023).
-Quantum supremacy, by its current definition, is "irrespective of the usefulness of the problem".
+Quantum supremacy, by its current definition, is irrespective of the usefulness of the problem.
-This proposal, however, focuses on a stricter definition of a problem that indicates the earliest sign where an adversary may soon bypass current Ethereum cryptography standards.
+This EIP, however, focuses on a stricter definition of a problem that indicates when an adversary may soon or already be able to bypass current Ethereum cryptography standards.
 This contract serves as trustless, unbiased proof of this strong quantum supremacy by generating a classically intractable problem on chain, to which even the creator does not know the solution.

-Since quantum computers are expected[7] to break current security standards, Ethereum assets are at risk.
+Since quantum computers are expected[^7] to break current security standards, Ethereum assets are at risk.
 However, implementing quantum-secure protocols can be costly and complicated.
 In order to delay unnecessary costs, Ethereum assets can continue using current cryptographic standards and only fall back